One person in custody after Tauranga incident

-One person is in police custody and being checked by medical staff after an incident in Welcome Bay, Tauranga.
+One person was taken into police custody and was checked by medical staff after an incident in Welcome Bay, Tauranga this morning.

-The incident occurred just before 11am and involved police putting cordons in place on Osprey Drive.
+The incident occurred just before 11am and involved police putting cordons in place on Osprey Dr.

 At least six police cars were parked at the Welcome Bay Foodmarket.

-A police spokeswoman said a person had made threats at an address in Osprey Drive and they closed off the road as a precaution.
+A police spokeswoman said a person had made threats at an address in Osprey Dr and they closed off the road as a precaution.

 Advertisement